pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/configuring-build-hooks.md

 :::note

-Before continuing, generate separate build hooks for each of your sites frontend environments in the Pantheon Dashboard
+Before continuing, generate separate build hooks for each of your sites frontend environments on your build platform

 :::